astralarya/patterns-make/README.md

 ## Patterns

-Each directory contains a barebones Makefile project.
+Each directory contains a barebones Makefile project that automatically tracks versions using `git`.

 You can make a tarball of a project by navigating to the project directory and using: